All Episodes

 And if things get a lot worse, it's not going to help us that much in terms of understanding.

-So what you really need is you want to seed the best possible understanding, and then every negative event will then at least be an educational value.
+So what you really need is you want to seed the best possible understanding.

-But if you don't seed the right understanding, then the establishment will usually just come up with some crackpot but popular popularized version of why it was still right.
+But if you don't seed the right understanding, then the establishment will usually just come up with some crackpot but popularized version of why it was still right.

 And it sort of made me think of the story of, and I don't know why I'm bringing up the Bible so much.

-Uh, it made me think of the story of Noah's Ark, right?
+It made me think of the story of Noah's Ark, right?

 You got this guy who knows that the flood's coming.

-He's the only one who knows, no one else believes him, and he's running around screaming at everybody thinks he's crazy.
+And he's running around screaming and everybody thinks he's crazy.

 Or are there other tactics and strategies and approaches you have to take?

-Like, why is it that I chase geyser know who you are and what your thoughts are on this?
+Like, why is it that I, Chase Geyser, know who you are and what your thoughts are on this?

-And you still would have had had the thoughts, but how do what did you do so that you're actually making it an impact on this conversation?
+Because you could have written this book and never published it and you still would have had the thoughts, but how do what did you do so that you're actually making an impact on this conversation?

-I I'm in the minority here in terms of persuasion, but I'm a big believer in intellectual persuasion.
+I'm in the minority here in terms of persuasion, but I'm a big believer in intellectual persuasion.

-And it's it could be ghostwriter.
+And it's your ghostwriter.

-Yeah, if only that'd be great.
+Yeah, if only that would be great.

-Um the uh yeah, it's really like has a kind of systematically says, okay, here's the conclusion of the establishment, here's the methodology, here's why that methodology is totally wrong.
+The yeah, it's really like has a kind of systematically says, okay, here's the conclusion of the establishment.

 Here's the assumptions and values behind that methodology.